Paramedic urging people to set legal concerns aside drug overdose and call for medical help | CBC News

+Amid rash of drug overdoses, Regina paramedic urges users to call 911

+Police say they have been informed about 43 drug overdose cases so far this year

-A paramedic in Regina is urging drug users in danger from an overdose to put their concerns about police aside and get the urgent medical attention they need.
+Amid reports that there have been dozens of drug overdoses in Regina so far this year, a paramedic is urging drug users to put their concerns about police aside and get the urgent medical attention they need.

 The plea from Darren Tanzell, an advanced care paramedic, comes after at least 20 drug overdoses in one blur of a weekend earlier this month.